 Abstract

 • Cannabis has provided important and versatile services to humans for millennia.
 Domestication and subsequent dispersal have resulted in various landraces and cultivars.
-Unravelling the phylogeography of this genus poses considerable challenges due to its complex history.
+Unravelling the phylogeography of this genus poses considerable challenges because of its complex history.

 • Our findings support the treatment of Cannabis as a monotypic genus ( C. sativa L.), structured into three main genetic groups—E Asia, Paleotropis, and Boreal—with clear phylogeographic signal despite significant levels of admixture.
 The E Asia group was sister to the Paleotropis and the Boreal groups.
 Individuals within the Paleotropis group could be further structured into three subgroups: Iranian Plateau, C & S China and Himalayas, and Indoafrica.
 Individuals from the Boreal group split into two subgroups: Eurosiberia and W Mongolia and Caucasus and Mediterranean.
 Hemp and drug‐type landraces and cultivars consistently matched their putative geographic origin.